 Outdoor swimming pool with urban style

-Large meeting and convention rooms
+Meeting and convention rooms with large capacity

 Free transfers to and from the airport